DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 ## Objective of the Product

-Fleet Discovery covers current and historic fixed-wing and rotor civil airframes, including those in military roles.
+Fleet Discovery covers current and historic fixed-wing and rotor civil airframes, including military roles.
 The data is presented within a dashboard that separates different data sets and subsequent reports into tabs.
 This module also brings Adhoc report-building capabilities and a bespoke API.